lmarsbrown/STRIPS/README.md

 ## Where Is STRIPS Applicable

 To make the best use of STRIPS, it is important to know where it is and where it isn't applicable.
-As described in the [overview](#overview), STRIPS is used to determine the best set of actions to get from one state  to another.
+As described in the [Overview](#overview), STRIPS is used to determine the best set of actions to get from one state  to another.
 This means that your problem has to have a clear, easy to describe, and deterministic state.
 For example, chess would not be a good candidate for a STRIPS problem as the state changes with player moves which cannot easily be predicted.
 It also needs to have a goal state.
 STRIPS is not designed to optimize a cost function that doesnt have a minimum cost.
-This means that it cant be used for problems like the game [snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) where you have to move around collecting food indefinitely.
+This means that it cant be used for problems like the game [Snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) where you have to move around collecting food indefinitely.

 Even if a problem can technically be solved with STRIPS, that doesn't mean it can be solved in a useful amount of time.
 There are 2 primary considerations when trying to estimate the difficulty of solving a problem for STRIPS.
 The first consideration is the ability to tell if an action improves or worsens a state.
-This is dependent on the [Heuristic function](TODO).
+This is dependent on the [Heuristic Function](TODO).
 If the distance to the goal doesnt continuously shrink as a state gets closer, STRIPS will have a hard time getting to the goal.

 This is amplified by the second consideration which is the size of the state space.
 The "state space" is essentially all of the possible states connected together by actions.
 Since STRIPS works by pathfinding through this space, large spaces can lower performace.
 One big consideration is the number of possible actions per state.
 For example, if a state has 40 possible actions, and it takes a minimum of 5 steps for the heuristic distance function to change, then STRIPS will have to explore 40 to the power of 5 states which is over 100 million states.
+A combonantion of a suboptimal heuristic distance function and an overly vast state space can get out of hand quickly.

+STRIPS actually solves problems in a similar way to humans.
+It works by trying moves and following up on moves that bring it closer to the goal. **This means that you can get a good guess as to whether STRIPS can solve a problem, by asking if a human could solve the problem in a reasonable amount of time without prior knowlegde of the problem and without developing an algorithm or stratagy.**

+One example of this is a rubiks cube.
+Since a rubiks cube can easily be represented digitally, and has a clear goal it seems like it should be a good candidate for solving with STRIPS.
+However, in practice, a rubiks cube more than a couple of steps away from being solved will take an unreasonable amount of time to solve using STRIPS.
+If you have ever tried to solve a rubiks cube without a clear stratagy, you have probably experienced something similar.
+The reason that it is difficult to solve a rubiks cube with these methods is that it is difficult to estimate how close the cube is to being solved until a couple moves before completion.
+It is very easy to make moves that appear to be improving the state of the cube that aren't actually useful.
+On top of this, the number of moves that can be made per steps is quite large ranging from 6 to 18 depending on which moves you allow.
+This means that for a scrambled cube, a massive space has to be explored before true progress can be detected making it extremely difficult for STRIPS or a guessing human to solve.

 ## Overall Implementation